The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Related Work

-Pfaff \emph{et al.} \cite{plaff2015fourierfilt} presented an approach that is conceptually similar to ours that they called Fourier filtering.
-They showed their work on the unit circle and the unit sphere \cite{plaff2017fourierfilt, pfaff2019fourier}.
-Although their approach resembles ours in that the probability \revisedtext{density functions} are represented by Fourier coefficients, our approach extends this concept in several meaningful ways.
-First, since we model \revisedtext{density functions} in the log-likelihood space, the product of distributions becomes an element-wise addition instead of the more \revisedtext{intricate} tensor product needed for Fourier filtering.
-Second, by representing distributions with the Fourier coefficients derived from the log-likelihood function, the corresponding probability \revisedtext{density function} is guaranteed to be non-negative.
-Lastly, our approach can represent \revisedtext{densities on locally compact subsets of} motion groups $SE(N)$, particularly, any matrix Lie group and not just on a circle or a sphere.
+Although \reviewed{these approaches} resemble ours in that probability \revisedtext{densities} are represented by Fourier coefficients, our approach extends this concept in several meaningful ways.
+First, since we model \revisedtext{density functions} in the log-density space, the product of distributions becomes an element-wise addition instead of the more \revisedtext{intricate} tensor product needed for Fourier filtering.
+Second, by representing distributions with the Fourier coefficients derived from the log-density function, the corresponding probability \revisedtext{density function} is guaranteed to be non-negative \reviewed{\cite{duran2004circular}}.
+Lastly, our approach can represent densities on \reviewed{compact subsets} of motion groups $SE(N)$, particularly any matrix Lie group and not just on a circle or a sphere \reviewed{(the latter of which is not a Lie group)}.